course-fish274-2019/Joe-Sharks/README.md

 # Joe-Sharks
 General Idea for Project:

-In this project I plan to explore the question of: Do shark attacks increase over time?
-I am using the data I have about shark attacks from 1960-2015.
+In this project I plan to explore the question of: Do shark attacks increase over time (hope to answer this in the coming weeks) ?
+Where do shark attack occur most frequently (already answered this) I am using the data I have about shark attacks from 1960-2015.

 I will hopefully be able to group the general geographical location within each year and see if there is a trend